-- Do not use the PC while an exposure is running.
-Do not touch the chamber, column or plinth during an exposure. - If it is your time slot to use the tool and another user's exposure is still running, try to contact that user before using the PC.
-If you cannot contact the user: - Stop the exposure, save the position list, record the time and U,V position as well as the position list position and approximate completion of that position when the exposure is stopped. - When unloading other samples, unload with care.
-If a storage box was not left out, there are boxes and dishes in the overhead cabinet beside the Samco RIE 10NR etcher.
+- If it is your time slot to use the tool and another user's exposure is still running, try to contact that user before using the PC.
+If you cannot contact the user: - Stop the exposure, save the position list, record the time and U, V position as well as the position list position and approximate completion of that position. - When unloading other samples, unload with care.
+If a storage box was not let out, there are boxes and dishes in the overhead cabinet beside the Samco RIE 10NR etcher.
 Label the sample box and leave it out for the user to collect.

-☐ Angstrom Nexdep Evaporator:
+Angstrom Nexdep Evaporator